TritonDataCenter/statemap/README.md

 - `-h` (`--stateHeight`): The height (in pixels) of each state in the statemap.

+- `-i` (`--ignoreTags`): Ignore tags in the input, acting as if each state is untagged.
+(This will result in shorter run-time and a smaller resulting SVG.)

 - `-s` (`--stateHeight`): The height (in pixels) of each state in the statemap.